Netflix/falcor/README.md

   // more fields
 }

+This made it possible to update the rating of the title with a single PUT.

 ### Loose Coupling

-RESTful APIs Are loosely coupled and can be used by many different applications.This was important to Netflix as we are he had several different applications, including a Tablet, Phone, and TV app.
+RESTful APIs Are loosely coupled and can be used by many different applications.
+This was important to Netflix as we already had several different applications, including a Tablet, Phone, and TV app.
+Rather than have the EDGE team build and maintain APIs for each of these applications, the decision was made to build-loosely coupled API that could be used by all UIs.

+### The Trouble with REST

+The impracticality of using REST became clear overtime.

 Another reason for building a loosely coupled API for applications is that Netflix already had several different applications that had different needs.